Export a Disconnected Exchange Mailbox to Outlook PST

 - Select recovery option as ‘EDB to PST’.

-- You can choose to use the default job name or click the ‘New Job’ button to enter a new job name.
+- Use the default job name, or click ‘New Job’ to assign a different name.

 - Click ‘Browse for EDB file’.